uwdb/image_analytics/neuroscience/tensorflow/README.md

-0. You may want to use the ami-14cb6c74 (available in W-Oregon) which includes a set up distributed TensorFlow 0.11 (bazel) system along with all necessary libraries to run the dipy functions as well (you may need to install sklearn).
+0. You may want to use the ami-14cb6c74 (available in W-Oregon) which includes a set up distributed TensorFlow 0.11 (bazel) system along with all necessary libraries to run the dipy functions as well (you may need to install skimage).

 --